CicadaSeventeen/debian-input-method-guide/README.md

 ##### For other desktops
 If you want some themes, you can install `fcitx5-material-color`.
 #### IM Engines
 Some addons are absent here.
 That is because `fcitx5` is a quite young program so that many of its addons have not been included into Debian stable.
 You can using packages from Testing or Sid.
-See Furthermore.
+See `Furthermore & Toubleshooting`.
 ##### For Simplified Chinese
 ```
 sudo apt install --install-recommends fcitx5-chinese-addons